Mass surveillance in Canada: Communications Security Establishment Canada (CSE)

-The Communications Security Establishment Canada (CSE) is Canada's signals intelligence agency.
+The Communications Security Establishment OF Canada (CSE) is Canada's signals intelligence agency.
 The agency is responsible for foreign signals intelligence and for protecting the Canadian government's electronic information and communication networks.
-It reports to the Minister of National Defence, who is in turn accountable to Cabinet and Parliament.
+It reports to the Minister of National Defence, who is accountable to Cabinet and Parliament.
 CSE is part of the Five Eyes, or the alliance of spying agencies of the United States, Australia, New Zealand, the United Kingdom and Canada.